bubu1994/battle_snake/README.md

-minimalist game of snake 1v1
+minimalist game of snake 1v1 with some flaws

 For linux and (maybe) macOS